 Bit Name Description [7:0] TRIGC[7:0] Non-Software Defined rate (default) Selects the number of samples to be captured after the one-shot trigger is started.
 Range from 1 to 254.
 When value 255 is chosen, the device will run continuously until the mode in register 0x10 is changed.
 Software Defined rate Shadow register accessible via Rate Register 1 (0x11[6:4]).
-Please refer to register 0x11 definition.
+Please refer to register 0x11 definition and application note AN-002 for configurability.